CAST-genomics/haptools/docs/commands/validate.rst

 validate
 ========

-Validate the formatting of a sorted :doc:`.hap file </formats/haplotypes>`.
+Validate the formatting of a :doc:`.hap file </formats/haplotypes>`.
 Output warnings/errors explaining how the formatting of your ``.hap`` file may be improved.

 If a :ref:`.pvar file <formats-genotypesplink>` file is provided, the SNPs and TRs present in the ``.hap`` file will be checked for existence in the ``.pvar`` file.